Close

 Types of Financial Assets

-These are the company’s financial assets, which include its cash balance, the balance in its bank accounts, checks from customers that the bank, commercial paper, etc., have not yet cashed.
-These assets are highly liquid current assets.
+These are the company’s financial assets, which include its cash balance, the balance in its bank accounts, checks from customers that the bank has not yet cashed, commercial paper, etc., and are highly liquid current assets.

 Equity Stock

-When a firm buys equity shares issued by another company, the equity shares become a part of the company’s financial assets.
+When a firm buys equity shares issued by another company, the equity shares become part of the company’s financial assets.
 This will be the owner’s equity for the company that issued the equity shares and a financial asset for the company that bought the equity shares.
-The right to receive dividends from the issuing company, which are paid to the investor, is established by this financial asset.
+This financial asset establishes the right to receive dividends from the issuing company, which are paid to the investor.

 Preference Shares